devbisme/skidl/docs/index.md

 new types of errors.
 Here are a few things you can't do (and will get warned about):

-* You can't connect parts, nets or buses in different Circuit objects.
+* You can't make connections between parts, nets or buses that reside in different Circuit objects.

-* Once a part, net, or bus has something connected to it, it can't be moved to a different Circuit object.
+* Once a part, net, or bus is connected to something else in a Circuit object, it can't be moved to a different Circuit object.

 # Converting Existing Designs to SKiDL